metacrank/cognition/README.md

 # Task List
 - [ ] Write a library for stem to test the FLI
-- [ ] Write a line editor with said library
+- [ ] basic text editor with stem configuration with said library
-- [ ] ed clone with stem configuration
 - [ ] Stem to C transpiler (In progress on local branch)
 - [ ] Stem compiler for other lower level backends